mbg-unsw/pnuc/README.md

 # Introduction to the prevalent new-user cohort design
-An introuctory presentation based on Tran and Suissa (2021).
+An introductory presentation based on Tran and Suissa (2021).

 This paper applies the prevalent new-user cohort design to look at the effect of PPI treatment on mortality in idiopathic pulmonary fibrosis.
 It describes